 4.1 Schema Completion

-We first use schema completion to measure the effects of hidden stratification on CIFAR-100 [19], MURA [25], and Adelaide Hip Fracture datasets [15].
-When feasible, even partial schema completion represents a powerful method for assessing hidden stratification.
+We first use schema completion to measure the effects of hidden stratification on CIFAR-100 [19], Adelaide Hip Fracture [15], and MURA [26] datasets.
+When feasible, even partial schema completion can be useful for assessing hidden stratification.